 Also, he always refused to talk to people whom he didn’t appreciate, no matter how noble or wealthy they were.

-Ji Kang lived with his wife near nature, carefree and happily.
-He enjoyed music, poetry, art and the companionship of good friends.
+Ji Kang lived with his wife near nature, carefree and happy.
+He enjoyed music, poetry, art, and the companionship of good friends.

 Being Framed Up and His Last Musical Performance

 However, his pride and straightforwardness had displeased some powerful people.

 Once when a friend encountered something quite an injustice, Ji Kang was furious and stood up for him.
 Then an officer whom Ji had displeased before framed him up; Ji then was sentenced to death by the current king.